ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 Per-host license: A HyTrust CloudControl license is ordered for each host in the environment.

-## Considerations when removing HyTrust CloudControl on IBM Cloud
+## Considerations when you remove HyTrust CloudControl on IBM Cloud

 Before you remove the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service, ensure that you disable **Root Password Vaulting**, if configured, and that you delete all protected hosts from HyTrust CloudControl.